sbrzz/sbrzz.github.io/_posts/2025-06-20-lewis-moruri-ai-across-borders.md

 classes: wide
 ---

-I'm happy to share the third post in the series <b>AI Across Borders</b>, the series to feature ideas and experiences in AI from professionals, researchers, engineers, and practitioners around the world.
+I'm happy to share another post in the <b>AI Across Borders</b> series, which highlights insights and experiences from AI professionals, researchers, engineers, and practitioners around the globe.

 Our guest this time is [Lewis Moruri][lewis] from Nairobi, Kenya.
 Lewis is a Data Analyst and AI Enthusiast.